NurD891/Project_3/README.md

-# Date Class in Java
+# Java Date Class Implementation

 ## Project Overview
-This project contains a simple `Date` class in Java that handles basic date operations like validation, updating, printing, and calculating differences between dates.
-The `Main` class demonstrates how to use the `Date` class with example dates.
+This project implements a `Date` class in Java to handle date-related operations, including validation, day-of-week calculation, date difference computation, and sorting.
+Key features include:

-## Additional Notes
+- Date validation (including leap year handling).
-- The `Date` class uses a simplified date validation and difference calculation for educational purposes.
+- Updating dates with validity checks.
-- Dates are validated based on basic rules without accounting for leap years.
+- Calculating the day of the week using Zeller's Congruence.
-- The difference calculation assumes each month has 30 days and each year has 360 days.
+- Finding the difference in days between two dates.

-## Challenges
+- Sorting dates chronologically using `Comparable<Date>`.

-- Understanding how to structure classes and methods in Java.
+## Compilation and Execution
-- Implementing basic date validation logic.
+### Prerequisites
-- Handling invalid dates gracefully with appropriate messages.
+- Java JDK